jump-dev/Xpress.jl/README.md

 1. Obtain a license of Xpress and install Xpress solver, following the instructions on FICO's website.

-2. Install this package using `Pkg.clone("git://github.com/JuliaOpt/Xpress.jl.git")`
+2. Install this package using `Pkg.add("Xpress")`.

-4. Run `Pkg.build("Xpress")`

-5. Make sure the XPRESSDIR environmental variable is set to the path of the Xpress directory.
+3. Make sure the XPRESSDIR environmental variable is set to the path of the Xpress directory.
 This is part of a standard installation.
 The Xpress library will be searched for in XPRESSDIR/lib on unix platforms and XPRESSDIR/bin on Windows.

-6. Now, you can start using it.
+4. Now, you can start using it.

 You should use the xpress version matching to your julia installation and vice-versa